roots/bud/docs/config-entry.md

 ## Alternative

-If you want to pass all of your assets without repeatedly calling `bud.entry` you might consider either setting the config directly:
+If you want to pass all of your assets without repeatedly calling `bud.entry` you can set the configuration directly:

 ```js
 bud.config.set('entry', {